ForgeRock/exampleOAuth2Clients/iOS-AppAuth/SSO/README.md

 Here, we will discuss three options for enabling SSO with session cookies when it is not available by default in an OAuth 2.0 client built with AppAuth for iOS:

-* Using Safari for user authentication will allow sharing session cookies in all versions of iOS.
+* Using Safari for user authentication will allow sharing of session cookies in all versions of iOS.
 This technique is described in the [Selecting User-Agent](#selecting-user-agent) section.

     PROS:
     - Full control over sharing browser data between authentication events